wilsonify/wilsonify.github.io/content/recipes/CORNMEAL WAFFLES WITH STRAWBERRY SYRUP65.md

 warm it all over a medium-low heat.
 At first it might not look like there’s enough liquid in

-this bitch to make syrup, but once everything gets going the strawberries will fix that shit.
+this bitch to make syrup, but once everything gets going the strawberries will fix that   .

 Trust.
 Stir it around and bring it to a gentle simmer.
 Let it go for 15 to 20 minutes, stirring